Assistive Technology Concentration Curriculum & Instruction (MEd)

 Careers

-Students who completed the Assistive Technology graduate programs at Mason have been offered positions such as AT Coordinator, AT Assessment Team Lead, AT Trainer, Sales Representatives for AT vendors, and AT Specialists within government agencies, school systems, private consulting practices, and community outreach organizations.
+Students who completed the Assistive Technology graduate programs at Mason have been offered positions within government agencies, school systems, private consulting practices, and community outreach organizations. such as:

 Please note the Virginia Department of Education does not award teacher licensure in the area of assistive technology or professional certification related to assistive technology.
 However, students employed in a school system who complete this master’s program may qualify for a pay band increase, based on specific school system requirements.